Şebnem Ferah: Early life and Volvox

-Şebnem Ferah was born on 12 April 1972 in Yalova to ethnic Turkish immigrant parents from Skopje (present-day North Macedonia).
-She first took solfeggio and instrument lessons from her father who was also a teacher.
+Şebnem Ferah was born on 12 April 1972 in Yalova to ethnic Turkish immigrant parents from Skopje, Yugoslavia.
+She first took solfeggio and instrumental lessons from her father who was also a teacher.
 She grew up listening to her father's Rumelian folk songs played with bağlama, mandolin and piano.

 She got her first guitar when she was in the first year in boarding at Namık Sözeri Highschool of Bursa.
 She got acoustic lessons.
 During her second year, she hired a studio with her friends and formed the group Pegasus.
 The group had their first stage appearance during a rock festival in Bursa, in 1987.
 After a while, Pegasus disbanded.
 In 1988, Şebnem formed Volvox with four friends of hers that they named after the microorganism known as volvox, which they encountered in a biology lesson.

 After graduating from high school, she attended Middle East Technical University, studying economics, and moved to Ankara with her sister.
 During this time, she met Özlem Tekin, who has later become another recognized pop-rock musician in Turkey, and Özlem joined Volvox.
 Volvox could not practice for a year and a half because the members experienced a hardship with coming together, with the other members except Özlem and Şebnem living in Istanbul.
 In her second year at the university, Şebnem changed her mind about being an economist; instead she dropped out and moved back to Istanbul.

 In Istanbul, she attended classes on English language and literature at the Istanbul University.
 For two years she performed in various bars with Volvox until dissolution of the band in 1994.